AriFordsham/GHCWiki/records/volkov.md

 - Lack of support for strict and unpacked fields
 - Lack of support for polymorphic (Rank-N) fields
 - Fixed limit on the number of fields (24 in the current implementation)

+Also, it is questionable whether any record extension should bake in a particular lens type.